-The Site is presently in use for cannabis cultivation with an active vapor-phase odor neutralizer system (provided by Byers Scientific).
-Prior to commencing odor producing cannabis activities with the proposed odor control system detailed in Section 1.5, the following actions shall be completed to improve odor control:
+The Site presently conducts cannabis cultivation and packaging with an active vaporphase odor neutralizer system (provided by Byers Scientific) and carbon scrubbers to reduce odors from the cannabis operations respectively.
+Prior to commencing odor producing cannabis activities with the proposed odor control system detailed in Section 1.5, the following actions shall be completed to improve odor control::

 - 1. Repair or replace broken and brittle polycarbonate paneling on the exterior of greenhouse walls. - 2.
 Ensure that exterior greenhouse doors close easily and tightly. - 3.
-Upgrade to the Regenerative Carbon Scrubber System as detailed in Section 1.5 below.
+Repair any significant leaks/failures in the exterior building envelope of the metal building. - 4.
+Seal areas of the metal building proposed for packaging with spray-applied foam insulation, freezer paneling, self-closing doors, and similar measures. - 5.
+Fully upgrade to the Regenerative Carbon Scrubber System as detailed in Section 1.5 below.